elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

   * This method does training

   * Arguments
-    - x : training input data (numpy array or list of numpy arrays)
+    - x: training input data (numpy array or list of numpy arrays)
-    - y : training target data (numpy array)
+    - y: training target data (numpy array)
     - batch_size: integer, usually powers of two (default = 32)
     - epochs: integer, how many times to go through data
     - verbose: 0 or 1 or 2  (0 = silent, 1 = progress bar, 2 = one line per epoch)